-minimum testing level (MTL): The amount of radioactive material that the service laboratory should be able to measure for participation in the performance testing program, assuming the samples are free of interference from other radionuclides unless specifically addressed.
-The MTLs should not be construed as being the appropriate MDA required for a specific internal dosimetry program, but rather an acceptable minimum testing level for radiobioassay service laboratories based on good measurement practice.
-(HPS N13.30-1996)
+minimum testing level (MTL): The minimum amount of radioactive material that the testing laboratory should use to estimate relative bias and relative precision of the service laboratories participating in the performance testing program, assuming the sample(s) is(are) free of interference from other radionuclides unless specifically addressed.
+The MTL is a multiple of the expected procedural MDA.
+(ANSI/HPS N13.30-2011)

-potential alpha energy concentration (PAEC): The kinetic energy potentially released in a unit volume of air by alpha particles emitted by the short-lived radioactive progeny of Rn (i.e., Po and Po) or Rn (i.e., Po, Bi, and Po).
+potential alpha energy concentration (PAEC): The kinetic energy potentially released in a unit volume of air by alpha particles emitted by the short-lived radioactive progeny of 222Rn (i.e., 218Po and 214Po) or 220Rn (i.e., 216Po, 212Bi, and 212Po).
 PAEC is expressed in working levels (WL).

-potential alpha energy exposure (PAEE): The average potential alpha energy concentration (PAEC) to which a worker is exposed, multiplied by the time of exposure in working months of 170 hours: that is, $PAEE = PAEC \times \text{time}$ .
+potential alpha energy exposure (PAEE): The average potential alpha energy concentration (PAEC) to which a worker is exposed, multiplied by the time of exposure in working months of 170 hours: that is, $PAEE = PAEC \times time$.
 PAEE is expressed in working level months (WLM).

 quality assurance: All those planned and systematic actions necessary to provide adequate confidence that an analysis, measurement, or surveillance program will perform satisfactorily in service.
-(HPS N13.30-1996)
+(ANSI/HPS N13.30-2011)

 quality control: Those actions that control the attributes of the analytical process, standards, reagents, measurement equipment, components, system, or facility according to predetermined quality requirements.
-(HPS N13.30-1996)
+(HPS N13.30-2011)

-radiobioassay: Measurement of amount or concentration of radioactive material in the body or in biological material excreted or removed from the body and analyzed for purposes of estimating the quantity of radioactive material in the body.
-(HPS N13.30-1996)
+radiobioassay: Measurement of the amount or concentration of radionuclide material in the body or in biological material excreted or removed from the body and analyzed for purposes of estimating the quantity of radioactive material in the body.
+(ANSI/HPS N13.30-2011)

-radon: For purposes of this DOE Standard, unless otherwise specified, the isotope Rn.
+radon: For purposes of this DOE Standard, unless otherwise specified, the isotope 222Rn.